Guidelines for Manuscripts

 • Have been reviewed previously at the AJPS.

-Beginning in 2025, the AJPS will accept research note submissions (4,000 word limit) as well as article submissions (10,000 word limit).
+The AJPS accepts research note submissions (4,000 word limit) as well as article submissions (10,000 word limit).
 The title of each Research Note will start with the words, “Research Note,” as in, “Research Note: Populism and Violence Against Immigrants,” to help distinguish research notes from full-length articles.
 Research notes at AJPS will be confined to methodology papers (including methodology papers in normative political theory) and meta-analyses.
 Essays that primarily present new data, or that offer replications of previous studies without significant theoretical or research design innovations will not be accepted as research notes.

 Manuscripts are selected for publication in the AJPS based on a double-blind review process.
 Authors and co-authors of submissions to the AJPS are expected to review manuscripts for the Journal.
 The AJPS Co-Editors reserve the right to refuse submissions from authors who repeatedly fail to provide reviews for the Journal when invited to do so.